HJpierzchala/GNX/README.md

 This project is designed for researchers, engineers, and students requiring high-accuracy GNSS tools in pure Python.

 ---
+## Use of sample data
+In the repository, you will find a folder called sample data, which contains observational data along with several GNSS products.
+To test the program, use them in the prepared scripts: PPP, SPP, STEC, and SIS Session.
+This will allow you to quickly test the basic functions of the program.
+In the scripts, you only need to substitute the appropriate paths to the sample data.
+---
 ## Features

 ### Precise Point Positioning (PPP)